AhmedAlsaab/DataDrivenTesting/README.md

 ## How to run

+* Ensure all file locations/paths are set correct (ChromeDriver & Excel)
+* Compile (SHIFT + B in VS)
-Select a test after compiling (SHIFT + B to compile) and right click to DEBUG or RUN
+* Select a test and right click to DEBUG or RUN

 ## Contributors

 Ahmed Alsaab

 ## License